Arami Ullón: Early life

 Arami Ullón Villalba was born in Asunción on October 3, 1978. grew up in Asunción.
-She is the only child of her parents' union, Mirna Villalba and Luis Ullón, who separated when she was still very young.
+Her parents, Mirna Villalba and Luis Ullón, separated when she was still very young, with her as the only child of their union.
 Arami was raised by her mother, who was affected by Parkinson's disease and epilepsy, and her childhood memories are tinted by the experience of dealing with her mother's disease.
 Because of her mother's condition, Arami also grew up under the care of her grandmother, Maria Olinda Alonso.

 Her beginnings in the field started almost by accident when she was sixteen years old.
 She auditioned for a TV show, Via Libre, but was not selected for it since the audition didn't go well at all.
 She tells she actually froze in front of the camera.
 However, she was hired as a production assistant of this show.

 Arami states that her training in film making and audiovisual production is highly empirical.
 Nevertheless, she has obtained a scholarship to study hands- on film making in the Boston Film and Video Foundation.